DrPaulBrewer/webdismay/README.md

 Note: Without `.raw`, the binary data tends to be truncated.

-Getting nginx to play along seems to depend on disabling nginx from adding a `Connection: Close` header to the upstream request.
+Getting nginx to play along seems to depend on disabling the `Connection: Close` header in any forwarded upstream requests.
 Here is a configuration for attaching a webdis back end running on localhost to an internal (non-public) site running on the LAN at 192.168.1.10;  this can be combined with some of the http basic auth listed above for additional access control on a public ip.